Start fresh at Clarion! Be among the hundreds who transfer annually from many colleges and universities throughout the state!

 STEPS TOWARDS YOUR TRANSFER

 - Pay the application fee ($35 online or $40 paper application).

-- Submit ALL transcripts from any institution attended, including high school.
+- Submit ALL transcripts from ANY post secondary institution attended.

-Note: SAT or ACT test scores are not required for transfer students.
+Notes: High school transcripts required for those who have fewer then 15 transferable credits.
+In addition, SAT or ACT test scores are NOT required for transfer students.

 The 14 community colleges in the state and 14 State System universities recently signed a statewide reverse transfer agreement.
 This will allow students who have earned at least 60 total credits to apply for an associate degree from the community college where they started.